A town that walks. A town that talks.

 In the town's petition to Council, we pitched for an average lot size of 800 square metres.
 That's not quite so cheek-by-jowl, but it would still mean around 2,500 people moving in down there on the north end of Riddell.
 Then there's South Riddell, the Daffodil Farm.

 What kind of town do we want?
-From a Landcare point of view, I want a town that walks.
+Speaking as a landcarer, I want a town that walks.
 Why so?
-When you walk in Riddell you feel the good earth underneath you, and a generous world around you.
-You hear the birds calling, see the weather coming in, and feel the first flurry of rain as you hurry home, or well prepared with your rain gear, head on with your walk!
+When you walk, you feel the good earth underneath you, and the generous natural world around you.
+You hear the birds calling, see the weather coming in, and feel the first flurry of rain.
+If you are well prepared with your rain gear, that won't trouble you - head on with your walk!

-At present, we only talk as a town at those wretched consultations, where some poor soul from government has set the agenda and the parameters, where the answers have to fit on a sticky note, nothing more complex, where the conversations we start in on get cut short for lack of time, where the staff or their hired specialist go away and make their own sense of what we said and meant, and feed it back to us using the language of whatever plan they have been contracted to write.
+At present, we only talk as a town at those wretched consultations organised by MRSC, or GWW, where government has set the agenda and the parameters, where the answers have to fit on a sticky note, nothing more complex, where good conversations get cut short for lack of time.
+Where the staff or their hired specialist take away what we say and feed it back in the corporate language, very different to the way we residents talk about the place we live.

-We can set up a time and place.
-We can listen respectfully, and get curious as to how other people think, and how they got to their point of view.
+We can listen respectfully, and get curious about the ways other people think, and how they got to their point of view.
 We can disagree, strongly, without slamming the other person or storming off in a huff.
 We can find the common ground.
 We can find what we agree on, and get moving on what we want.

-Or one of my one - how do we bring new residents into the friendliness that we have here in Riddell, a town where you if go into the Post Office on a regular basis, as I do, the person behind the counter comments on the number of boxes of wine that seem to be coming your way.
-A town where you see your neighbour's kid working in the bakery, and say hi, how's it going?
-A connected town, a friendly town.
+And how do we bring new residents into the friendliness that we have here in Riddell, a town where you if go into the Post Office on a regular basis, as I do, the person behind the counter comments on the number of boxes of wine that seem to be coming your way.
+A town where you see your neighbour's kid working in the bakery, and say hi, how's it going? because you know them.

-With 2000 people, you can manage that.
-How do you do it when you're 8000?
-That country town vibe - how do we give that a life, and not let it die on the altar of someone else's fast buck or the too easy Netflix evening?
+A connected town is a friendly town.
+With 3,000 people, we can manage that, but how do you do it when you're 8,000?
+Our country town vibe - how do we give that a life, and not let it die on the altar of someone else's fast buck or get wasted by a diet of Netflix evenings?

 Comments